MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

    1. **install** miniconda3 (the basic system, easily expanded), or full Anaconda (a big package with more than we need), as explained at https://conda.io/docs/user-guide/install/index.html.

    2. Copy the workshop repository  https://github.com/Unidata/unidata-python-workshop onto your local machine.
 If you want a fixed copy, hit the big green **Clone or Download** button and get the .zip file.
-The installation page has other ways to get it too.
+If you have a GitHub account, and want to potentially contrubute back to this workshop repository, you can Fork it.
+The installation page lined above has other ways to get it too.
       - unzip it in a meaningfully named directory — mine is (home)/Jupyter/unidata-python-workshop

    3. Open a **Terminal** (in Mac) or **Command Prompt** (in Windows).
 Then, type these things there: